christopherstj/pathquest-frontend/ARCHITECTURE.md

 - Test endpoint for API testing
 - Likely used during development

-### `auth/getGoogleIdToken.ts`
+### `auth/getSessionToken.ts`
 - **Status**: ACTIVELY USED
-- **Directive**: `"use server"` - ensures code runs server-side (required for `getVercelOidcToken`)
+- **Directive**: `"use server"` - ensures code runs server-side (required for cookie access)
-- Google ID token helper for backend authentication via Vercel OIDC → Google Workload Identity Federation
+- Gets the NextAuth session JWT from cookies for API authentication
-- Used extensively throughout actions and API routes for Bearer token authentication
+- Used throughout actions and API routes for Bearer token authentication
-- Returns Google ID token in production, empty string in development (where header-based auth is used)
-- Called via `getAuthHeaders` helper or directly in server actions/API routes
-- Includes comprehensive error logging for debugging token generation failures (including wrapped `getVercelOidcToken` logging)
-- Uses in-memory caching to avoid regenerating tokens on every request
-- Environment variables required: `GCP_PROJECT_NUMBER`, `GCP_SERVICE_ACCOUNT_EMAIL`, `GCP_WORKLOAD_IDENTITY_POOL_ID`, `GCP_WORKLOAD_IDENTITY_POOL_PROVIDER_ID`
+- The session token is verified by `pathquest-api` using the shared `JWT_SECRET`

 ### Removed Components (Cleanup December 2024)
 The following legacy components were removed as part of a codebase cleanup: